 Make slashes on the bread to let it expand (2-3cm deep).
 Add 1 cup of boiling water to the skillet.
 Place bread in (hurry to trap the steam) and cook for 15min.
 Then remove the skillet and let the steam out and cook another 28min.
 The bread should be edible, with a thin crust.
 For a thicker crust, lower temp to 275F convection, and cook another 45min.

 Let it cool down before slicing, ideally more than an hour!

-To make baguettes instead, after overnight proofing, make 2 baguettes (make a normal loaf, with a seam on the bottom, and keep making the loaf longer, about 40cm).
-Proof for about 2 hours.
+To make baguettes instead, make 2 baguettes (make a normal loaf, with a seam on the bottom, and keep making the loaf longer, about 40cm).
 Heat oven to 450F with pan for water.
-Brush with water, make 2-5 diagonal cuts on top, and place in oven with 1 cup of boiling water into the pan.
+Make 2-5 diagonal cuts on top, and place in oven with 1 cup of boiling water into the pan.
 After 10min of steam, lower to 425F, remove steam pan, cook another 15min (total of 25min), then lower to 275F convection for 20 min.
 Cool before eating.
 Best baguette ever.